Bihar County: Geography

-Bihar County was situated along the upper courses of the rivers Körös, Sebes-Körös, Fekete-Körös and Berettyó.
+Bihar County was situated along the upper courses of the rivers Körös, Sebes-Körös, Fekete-Körös, and Berettyó.
 The medieval county also included Kalotaszeg region (now Țara Călatei in Romania).
 The total territory of the medieval county was around 10000 km2.

 After 1876, Bihar county shared borders with the Hungarian counties Békés, Hajdú, Szabolcs, Szatmár, Szilágy, Kolozs, Torda-Aranyos and Arad.
-The western half of the county was in the Pannonian plain, while the eastern half was part of the Apuseni mountains (Erdélyi-középhegység).
-Its area was 10657 km2 around 1910.
+The western half of the county was in the Pannonian Plain, while the eastern half was part of the Apuseni Mountains (Erdélyi-középhegység).
+Its area was 10657 km2 around 1910, making it the third largest county of Hungary.

 History

 Origins

 The origin of the name of Bihar is uncertain, however more theories exist.
 It could take its name from an ancient fortress in the current commune of Biharia.
 Or, the Hungarian Bihar derived from the word vihar (tempest, storm), that is of Slavic origin; vihor (whirlwind).
-Another theory is that Biharea is of Daco-Thracian etymology (bimeaning "two" and harati "take" or "lead"), possibly meaning two possessions of land in the Duchy of Menumorut.
+A less probable theory is that Biharea is of Daco-Thracian etymology (bi meaning "two" and harati "take" or "lead"), possibly meaning two possessions of land in the Duchy of Menumorut.

+In the 730s the Khazar Khaganate was ruled by Bihar Khagan, called Viharos in Armenian sources.
+“Viharos” is a currently used Hungarian word meaning stormy.